3dspace/idoru/README.md

 Inspired by ELIZA, the original chatter-bot, and Idoru, a character from William Gibson's Bridge Trilogy, I've tinkered over the years with making systems that not only communicate with end users, but seek to charm users through non-verbal and contextual behaviours that constitute "giving good user experience", and more to the point, "charm".
 ELIZA long ago surprised researchers by exposing a human willingness to be persuaded by a simple algorithm.
 Idoru developed her artificial charm and used it to escape from the dank confines of 3rd-party hardware.

 Since graduating from York University's Machine Learning Cerificate Program, I have begun tinkering again with charming chatbots, this time using Natural Language Processing, Language Models, deep neural networks using keras and TensorFlow, and harnessing the power of cloud-based GPUs to train models that would have been impossible a few years ago.
+Not surprisingly, the theoretical payload of each course I took at York can be applied to this project.
+At the highest level, CRISP-DM is entirely appropriate and will be rigourously followed.
+Everything from problem definition to data cleaning to feature engineering to scaling up is perfectly applicable to this project I've been dabbling in, on and off, for a very long time.

 ## When this repository was created for JavaScript code in 2016, this was the description: